LaunchCodeEducation/lchs/src/appendices/software-installation/vscode-setup.rst

 Configure VSCode to Use Git Bash
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let’s configure VSCode to use Git Bash instead of other Windows terminal programs like PowerShell:
+Let’s configure VSCode to use :ref:`Git Bash <terminal-setup>` instead of other Windows terminal programs like PowerShell:

 #.
 Open VSCode.
 #.
 Open the Terminal menu from the top of the app and select *New Terminal*.